Adjectives in French

 - Ce fauteuil semble confortable.This armchair seems comfortable.

-- At the singular, you often add –e to the base form of the adjective (the masculine form) to create the feminine form.
-There are many exceptions to this rule, for example when the adjective already ends in –e, when it is a compound colour, or when it belongs to certain specific ending patterns.
+- In the singular, we often add -e to the masculine form to make the feminine form.
+There are exceptions to this rule – for example, when the adjective already ends in -e, or when it has a special ending that follows its own rule, such as adjectives ending in -eux or -el.

 - intelligent (m. sing.) → intelligente (f. sing.)intelligent